TannerLivingston/DvdExtrasRenamer/CONTRIBUTING.md

 Thank you for your interest in contributing to DVD Extras Renamer!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct

-This project adheres to the Contributor Covenant Code of Conduct.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the project maintainers.

 ## How to Contribute

 ### Reporting Bugs